Fuel management systems: deep dive into fleet fueling solutions

 A fuel depot at a local refinery where gas, diesel and other fluids are dispensed tanks for transport to local fueling stations.

-Whether operating a refinery or a fuel depot, shipping fuel or providing services in the oil fields, the costs of fuel, labor, and maintenance are not only among the highest but more importantly, these activities are mission critical and must be controlled precisely and with full accountability.
+Whether operating a refinery or a fuel depot, shipping fuel or providing services in the oil fields, the costs of fuel, labor, and maintenance are not only among the highest but more importantly, these activities are mission-critical and must be controlled precisely and with full accountability.

-The same holds true for controlling remote tanks and generators in the oil fields, tracking the movement of fuel trucks and corporate assets, and managing the maintenance and preventive maintenance of all equipment.
+The same holds true for controlling remote tanks and generators in the oil fields, tracking the movement of fuel trucks and corporate assets, and managing all equipment maintenance and preventive maintenance.

 Learn more...